cellatlas/human/README.md

 └── human_datasets.csv
 ```

-Summary statistics for the CCA can be found here: https://cellatlas.github.io/human
+Summary statistics for the Human Commons Cell Atlas can be found here: https://cellatlas.github.io/human